 - If the WBM road surface is poorly maintained, it causes inconvenience and hazard to the traffic.

-- They are permeable to rainwater and leads to softening and yield of subsoil.
+- These types of roads are sometimes permeable to rainwater and lead to softening and yield of subsoil.

 - If the bituminous material exceeds the optimal value for a given mixture, it proves detrimental to the good performance of the bituminous road.